 ” helps a Wichita alternative school improve student focus and reduce disruptive incidents.

-Moreover, breathing-based meditation is a common way to cope with stress
+Moreover, breathing-based meditation is a common way to manage anger

 The Power of Your Outlook

 Your attitude in a challenging situation affects how well you can climb out of it.
 We can’t control all the things that stress us out, but we can choose how we view and react to them.